thesquelched/clj-yahoo/README.markdown

     (select (table :people [:name]) (where (= :id 1))) => "SELECT name FROM people WHERE id = '1'"

+# Additional examples #

+Please look at the tests for more examples of how YQL and othe queries work.

 # Author information #

 `clj-yahoo` was written by Scott Kruger.
 It's my first shot at a Clojure